miShelbyT/miShelbyT/README.md

 ---

 My name is Shelby Talbert.
-I'm a full stack software engineer, graduate of NYC's Flatiron School.
+I'm a full stack software engineer, graduate of the Flatiron School in NYC.
 I admit, I love the front-end work the most.
 Completely obsessed with JavaScript, React, Redux, as well as any/all tools that make an app look amazing.
 Also darn good at modeling and Rails as a b/e API.
 Visit my portfolio website [here](https://www.shelbytalbert.com/).

 ---
 🧰 Toolbox